LastCaballero/Bash-Warrior/FakeService/README.md

 It is simply listening on some ports and logging if someone tries to connect.

 ## Start
-simply type ./fake.sh 4000 4050, to start listening and logging at specified ports.
+Simply type **./fake.sh 4000 4050**, to start listening and logging at specified ports.